MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 Note the test results lighting up in the build result, oh yeah :)

+This setup works nicely for your unit and integration tests; but setting up TeamCity (or any CI server) to run UI tests is a bit more tricky.
+My friend Jake Ginnivan has an awesome post [here](http://jake.ginnivan.net/teamcity-ui-test-agent) about setting up UI tests on TeamCity that you must read if you do any UI testing.

 ####3.
 Pack Nuget
 A great practice in Continuous Delivery is that you want to be able to publish the artifacts of any green build/test to production with a push of a button.
 In other words when you want to deploy you don't rebuild stuff - you just deploy the existing artifacts of a healthy build.
 We now have a green build with its tests in our CI - so we should extract the deployment artifacts now so we can later use them in deployment.
 Humanizer is a .Net library and releasing this library means pushing a new nuget package to [nuget.org](http://nuget.org).
 So lets create the nuget package from the build artifacts: